opensalt/codeception-email-mailtrap/README.md

             api_token: 'your token'
             inbox_id: 'the inbox id you're using'
 ```
+The `api_token` can be found by visiting your Mailtrap's [API Page][MailtrapAPI].
+Clicking on one of your mailboxes will give you it's id in the URL, for example, `https://mailtrap.io/inboxes/12345/settings` would mean that the `inbox_id` is `12345`.

 Additional parameters can be fed directly to the Guzzle connection using the `guzzleRequestOptions` variable.

 The variable `deleteEmailsAfterScenario` can be set to true to ensure that all emails are deleted at the end of each scenario, but it is turned off by default.